 Ralph Steadman's Biography

-One of Ralph’s favourite pass-times growing up was to make model aeroplanes.
+One of Ralph’s favourite pastimes growing up was to make model aeroplanes.
 He would rush home from school and would always complete any outstanding homework before allowing himself to indulge in his hobby.
-This work ethic has remained with him and later, when he began working with Hunter S Thompson would lead to no end of irritation from his tall, trans-Atlantic friend when Ralph would often have completed his drawings before Hunter had written a word.
+This work ethic has remained with him and later, when he began working with Hunter S Thompson, would lead to no end of irritation to his tall, trans-Atlantic friend when Ralph would often have completed his drawings before Hunter had written a word.

 Model Aeroplane making likely lead him to his first job at de Havilland Aircraft Factory as a radar operator.
 It was here that he picked up the skill of technical drawing, a skill that has featured in his artwork throughout his career.
 He left de Havilland after a few months however, unable to bear the monotony of factory life.

 Having completed his National Service in 1954, during which time he completed the Percy V. Bradshaw Press Art School correspondence course, he moved to London and started work as a cartoonist.
 He went to meet Percy V Bradshaw once and commented that the course was a little old-fashioned.
 Bradshaw sagely responded “The principles of drawing will always remain the same, dear boy.”